ilyasirotin/system-provisioning/README.md

     - [ ] Enable "Sync settings across different JetBrains IDE products".
     - [ ] Configure it to "Get Settings from Account" or "Push Settings to Account" based on your setup.
     - *Refer to the [JetBrains IDE settings sync documentation](https://www.jetbrains.com/help/idea/sharing-your-ide-settings.html#IDE_settings_sync) for detailed instructions.*

-### Logi Options+
-- [ ] Log in to your Logitech account on the first launch of Logi Options+.
-- [ ] Restore your device settings from the latest backup, if available.
-- [ ] Disable the "AI Prompt Builder" feature if not needed.

 ## Useful System Shortcuts